isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2024-04-09-post-Speech by Minister Indranee Rajah at NUS High School of Mathematics and Science 20th Speech Day.md

 image: ""
 variant: tiptap
 ---
 <p>Good morning.
-Ms Magdalen Soh, Mr Seah Moon Ming, parents, students.
+Ms Magdalen Soh, Mr Seah Moon Ming, Parents, Students.
 Thank
 you very much for inviting me to join you here on this 20<sup>th</sup> Speech Day.</p>
 <p>NUS High School was founded almost 20 years ago in 2005.
 At that time,